KrisnaSetia/simple-app/README.md

-# Network Analysis Dashboard Telkomsel Jawa Bali
+# Telkomsel Network Analysis Dashboard Jawa Bali Area
-This is a network analysis dashboard project for Telkomsel's Java Bali area which is useful as a network report for the Java Bali area using Next js,Bootstrap, React Bootstrap, Leaflet, GeoJSON,ChartJS, React Chartjs and MySQL.
+This is a network analysis dashboard project for Telkomsel's Jawa Bali area which is useful as a network report for the Jawa Bali area using Next js,Bootstrap, React Bootstrap, Leaflet, GeoJSON,ChartJS, React Chartjs and MySQL.

 The purpose of this project is to provide convenience for Top Management regarding reports and analysis of Telkomsel network performance.